A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: Introduction

-As \textbf{hematopoietic stem cells} (HSCs) are enduring cells, the accrual of somatic mutations over time is inevitable with aging.
-This phenomenon results in the emergence of mutations that confer a survival advantage to the mutated clone, a process referred to as clonal hematopoiesis.
-Clonal hematopoiesis plays a significant role in various hematological malignancies, including leukemias, lymphomas, myeloproliferative neoplasms, and multiple myeloma.
-However, mutations identified in these cancers are also prevalent in a substantial proportion of non-cancerous elderly.
-To differentiate these pathogenic mutations from benign cases, in the clinic the term "clonal hematopoiesis of indeterminate potential" (CHIP) was introduced (Jaiswal \cite{j}).
-Thus, individuals with CHIP carry a cancer-associated somatic mutation in the blood or bone marrow hematopoietic cells but they are asymptomatic and are not diagnosed with a hematologic cancer.
-The presence of CHIP, however, significantly increases the risk of the development of myelodysplastic syndromes and leukemias (Mitchell \textit{et al.} \cite{mgj}).
+As \textbf{hematopoietic stem cells} (HSCs) are enduring cells, the accumulation of somatic mutations over time is inevitable with aging.
+This accumulation can lead to the emergence of mutations that confer a survival advantage to the mutated clone, a process referred to as clonal hematopoiesis.
+Clonal hematopoiesis is implicated in various hematological malignancies, including leukemias, lymphomas, myeloproliferative neoplasms and multiple myeloma.
+However, mutations associated with these cancers are also found in a significant proportion of non-cancerous elderly individuals.
+To distinguish these pathogenic mutations from benign ones, the clinical term `clonal hematopoiesis of indeterminate potential' (CHIP) was introduced (Jaiswal \cite{j}).
+Individuals with CHIP carry a cancer-associated somatic mutation in their blood or bone marrow hematopoietic cells but are asymptomatic and are not diagnosed with a hematologic cancer.
+However, the presence of CHIP significantly increases the risk of developing myelodysplastic syndromes and leukemias (Mitchell \textit{et al.} \cite{mgj}).
+In some pathological conditions, the regulatory network of clonal hematopoiesis may become overwhelmed or dysfunctional, leading to diseases such as myelodysplasia or leukemia.
+These clonal bone marrow diseases, particularly in the elderly, are characterized by chronic cytopenias and morphologic dysplasia of hematopoietic cells, carrying a high risk of progression to acute myeloid leukemia.
+Ineffective clonal hematopoiesis, as seen in myelodysplasia or leukemia, often arises from an inflammatory environment that induces malignant clonal alterations.
+These alterations are driven by chromosomal abnormalities (e.g. del(5q), del(7q)) deletions/additions, specific mutations of the spliceosome (e.g. SF3B1, SRSF2), transcription factors (e.g. RUNX1, ETV6), NLRP3 inflammasome activation, overexpressed SMAD2/3 downstream mediators, TGF-$\beta$ signaling, epigenetic modifiers (e.g. TET2, DNMT3A 5, IDH1/2, ASXL1) and RNA splicing factors, all of which contribute to MDS pathogenesis by inhibiting cell maturation.
+The complexity of these genetic alterations makes it challenging to interpret them mathematically, as each patient with altered clonal hematopoiesis is different.
+Still, in this manuscript, we aim to propose a mathematical model for altered clonal hematopoiesis, in order to bring the field closer to a better understanding of leukemogenesis.